kubernetes/community/contributors/guide/pull-requests.md

    * Ping the assignee by email (many of us have publicly available email addresses).

-   * If you're a member of the organization ping the [team](https://github.com/orgs/kubernetes/teams) (via @team-name) that works in the area you're submitting the code.
+   * If you're a member of the organization ping the [team](https://github.com/orgs/kubernetes/teams) (via @team-name) that works in the area you're submitting code to.

    * If you have fixed all the issues from a review, and you haven't heard back, you should ping the assignee on the comment stream with a "please take another look" (`PTAL`) or similar comment indicating that you are ready for another review.